 The agent window consists of smaller sub-windows, each of which can be displayed or closed as necessary.
-By default, windows are stacked vertically in the agent window, as shown in Figure 12.

-Each time you select a window for viewing it appears beneath the previously activated window.
-To close a window, either click the close-box tab at the upper right hand corner of the window (X), or de-select the window in the pull-down menu-bar lists.
-The window closes and the other windows fill in the spot it occupied.
+Each time you select a window for viewing it appears in front of the previously activated window.
+To close a window, either click the close-box tab at the upper right hand corner of the window (\bowtie), or de-select the window in the pull-down menu-bar lists.
+The window closes and the other windows fill in the Spot it occupied.